db-puzzle/maintenance-OS/docs/Production Module/15-enhanced-route-steps-specification.md

 - Minimum `quantity_completed` across all child orders ≥ `child_order_minimum_quantity`
 - This ensures we have at least the specified quantity of EACH child component available

-**children_percentage**: Minimum percentage from child orders required
-- Minimum completion percentage across all child orders ≥ `child_order_minimum_percentage`
-- Each child order must have completed at least this percentage of its total quantity
-- Calculated as: MIN((child.quantity_completed / child.quantity) * 100) ≥ `child_order_minimum_percentage`

 ### 4. Model Updates

 #### 4.1 ManufacturingStep Model